 When you look at much of the research done about the Arctic environment, there are some very noticeable gaps in the information we have.
 Some of these are locational, with maps of research sites showing a lack of work being done in Russia.
 This is partly because a lot of Russian research is done by, well, Russians.
-Much research that is done across the planet is published in English which is seen as the sort of international language of science, allowing research to be shared and understood more easily.
+Much research that is done across the planet is published in English which is seen as the international language of science, allowing research to be shared and understood more easily.
 However, some countries do still publish a lot in their own language, one of these being Russia, so unless you are a Russian speaker or have a whole lot of time and money to translate every little Russian research project, a lot of data from this region never reaches the international scientific community.

 Of course scientists from other countries can go to Russia and publish their work in English, but this depends on them getting enough funding to travel to this often far-away place, and if for whatever reason the Russian government aren’t keen on a bit of international research being done in their borders (e.g if it could somehow be seen as a military threat) they can simply refuse to give the scientists visas, barring them from even entering the country in the first place.